Matterhorn: History

 In 1890 the Federal Government was asked simultaneously by the same contractor for a concession for the Zermatt-Gornergrat railway, and for a Zermatt-Matterhorn one.
 The Gornergrat railway was constructed in 1896-1898 and has been working since August 1898, but there has been no more talk of the other.
 The project essentially consisted of a line which went up to the Hörnli, and continued thence in a rectilinear tunnel about two kilometres long, built under the ridge, and issuing near the summit on the Zmutt side.
 Sixty years later in 1950, Italian engineer Count Dino Lora Totino planned a cable car on the Italian side from Breuil-Cervinia to the summit.
 But the Alpine Museum of Zermatt sent a protest letter with 90,000 signatures to the Italian government.
 The latter declared the Matterhorn a natural wonder worthy of protection and refused the concession to the engineer.

 2015 marked the 150th anniversary of the first ascent.
 Events and festivities were held throughout the year.
 A completely renewed Hörnli Hut opened the same year in the month of July.

 In 2020, during the COVID-19 pandemic, light artist Gerry Hofstetter started projecting country flags and messages of endurance onto the mountain peak as part of a nightly series designed to show support and spread hope for everyone suffering and those fighting the pandemic.

 Other mountains

-Hundreds of other mountains have been compared with the Matterhorn, either for their resemblance to it or because of their apparent inaccessibility.
+Hundreds of other mountains have been compared to the Matterhorn, either for their resemblance to it or because of their apparent inaccessibility.